 Black Friday 2016 Trends Alert 5pm

-It has been a busy week at the Salmon Peak Operations War Room where Salmon’s team of ecommerce engineers have been supporting many of our retail clients with their ecommerce site operations during this intense peak trading period.
+It has been a busy week at the Salmon Peak Operations War Room where Salmon’s, a Wunderman Commerce Company, team of ecommerce engineers have been supporting many of our retail clients with their ecommerce site operations during this intense peak trading period.

 We have noted 5 main trends to date: